Bettermeans/help.bettermeans/_posts/2010-12-07-estimation.markdown

 What impact does my estimation have?
 ------------------------------------

 If you are a member, your estimate is counted equally towards the value/complexity of a item as every other members estimate.
-When you estimate an item in the New queue, your estimate may indicate the speed at which an item can advance because items of greater value/complexity will take more votes to advance to the Open queue, for more information on how items move, click here.
-In addition, the value of the item is what a person/team will be paid all together for an item, therefore you want to take that into consideration when estimating an item.
+When you estimate an item in the New queue, your estimate may indicate the speed at which an item can advance because items of greater value/complexity will take more votes to advance to the Open queue ([More information on how items move.](/dashboard)) In addition, the value of the item is what a person/team will be paid all together for an item, therefore you want to take that into consideration when estimating an item.

 Still have questions?
 ---------------------